TalEliyahu/Awesome-AI-Security/Prompt_Templates.md

 6. Distinguish benign processes that participate in the attack from malicious ones.
 7. ...
 Output Format: Return the result as a JSON array...

+## Prompt for Causal Reasoning

+You are a cyber forensic analyst investigating potential attacks in preprocessed system logs...
+Given a sequence of attack-related behavior records...
+The logs are structured as (subject, action, object) triple...
+Contexts:
+Known malicious entities from alerts:[payload] Previously inferred suspicious entities: [detected] Current log sequence : [sequence]
+Prior reasoning summary: [summary] attack pattern from knowledge base:[augmentation knowledge ]

+Task:
+1. Analyze the current log sequence in temporal order ...
+2. Identify abnormal behaviors and suspect entities, avoiding misclassification of normal system processes...
+3.Infer causality between the current and previous window based on behavioral continuity...
+4...
+Answer:
+Output Format: Return the result as a JSON array...